Flip-flop (electronics): JK latch

 Hence, the JK latch is an SR latch that is made to toggle its output (oscillate between 0 and 1) when passed the input combination of 11.
-Unlike the JK flip-flop, the 11 input combination for the JK latch is not very useful because there is no clock that directs toggling.
+Unlike the SR flip-flop, the 11 input combination for the JK latch is not very useful because there is no clock that directs toggling.

 Gated latches and conditional transparency

 Latches are designed to be transparent.
 That is, input signal changes cause immediate changes in output.
-Additional logic can be added to a simple transparent latch to make it non-transparent or opaque when another input (an "enable" input) is not asserted.
-When several transparent latches follow each other, using the same enable signal, signals can propagate through all of them at once.
+Additional logic can be added to a transparent latch to make it non-transparent or opaque when another input (an "enable" input) is not asserted.
+When several transparent latches follow each other, if they are all transparent at the same time, signals will propagate through them all.
 However, following a transparent-high latch by a transparent-low latch (or vice-versa) causes the state and output to only change on clock edges, forming what is called a master–slave flip-flop.